The Petit Lenormand deck is available now. Limited stock

 Money and material security

-A written notification cuts off a financial flow or modifies a right.
+A written notification cuts off a financial flow or alters a right.

 Health and energy

-A report or medical letter leads you to cut back on your habits or your path.
+A report or medical letter prompts you to cut back on your habits or your path.

-For health, the Letter with the Scythe can correspond to the receipt of examination results, an operative report, or a medical opinion recommending stopping a treatment, an activity, or a lifestyle.
+For health, the Letter with the Scythe can correspond to the receipt of examination results, an operative report, or a medical opinion recommending the cessation of a treatment, an activity, or a lifestyle.
 It may involve a summons for a scheduled intervention, a decision of partial or total unfitness for certain positions, or a conclusion that closes off a diagnostic avenue.
-The combination shows that written words are not neutral: they demand concrete actions, sometimes immediate, to cut away what is no longer compatible with your state.
+The combination shows that written words are not neutral: they demand concrete actions, sometimes immediate, to eliminate what is no longer compatible with your condition.

 Objects